 7. Economic institutions and policies in reaction to globalisation

-8. Influence of democracy (Democracy index EIU) and political freedom (The Freedom house index) on business environment
+8. Influence of democracy (Democracy index EIU) and political freedom (The Freedom house index) on the business environment

-9. Economic freedom in the world (Index of economic freedom from The Heritage foundation and The Frazer Institute, The Economic freedom of the world)
+9. Economic freedom in the world (Index of economic freedom from The Heritage Foundation and The Frazer Institute, The Economic freedom of the world)